TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/dss_dsp_edc.md

 # Introduction

 This example demonstrates the usage of the SDL DSS DSP EDC errors.
-The example shows how to setup and use the Parity Safety Diagnostic operation.
+The example shows how to setup and use the EDC SEC/DED Safety Diagnostic operation.
 This shows the DSS DSP EDC error injection.

 # Supported Combinations {#EXAMPLES_SDL_DSS_DSP_EDC_COMBOS}